 Can I change projects, destinations, or postpone my project?

 Yes.
-Our projects will be ready to accept volunteers from 1st June 2020, but travel restrictions may force a change to your plans.
+Our projects will be ready to accept volunteers this summer, but travel restrictions may force a change to your plans.
 To make this process easier, we’ve relaxed our terms and conditions and waived our amendment fees for all changes due to the coronavirus.
 This means that you can change your dates, project, or destinations without any administration fees.
 We can also offer the option to postpone your project for up to 24 months with no amendment fees.

 We very much hope you don’t decide to cancel your trip.
 Your help is still needed.
 However, we understand if you choose this option and you can find our cancellation terms here.